graingert/EPrints-Document-List/README.md

 EPrints Document List
 =====================
+Because this code uses the Model View Template software architecture to isolate visual design from view logic.
+This code is made from multiple
+files:
-This code is made from a Perl module, DocumentGrid.pm and an XSlate2 template file DocumentGrid.kolon
+1. Perl module, DocumentGrid.pm
+2. an XSlate2 template file DocumentGrid.kolon

 NOTE: Multiple files mean that they are contained in an application/zip

-The Perl module iterates through an eprint list pulling interesting information about the eprint and then about the documents in each eprint.
+The Perl module "View" iterates through an eprint list "Model" pulling interesting information about the eprint and then about the documents in each eprint.
+This data is formatted into an array and sent to the Xslate template renderer.

 [Fork Me On Github](https://github.com/graingert/Eprints-DocGrid "Eprints-DocGrid git repository")